 Does online privacy exist?
 Am I safe working on a coffee shop’s public Wi-Fi?
 How concerned should I be about ad tracking?
 Is my private code safe?
 If you feel like you’re being watched, you are.
-In this article, I’ll explain how using a VPN service makes you more secure and less visible online.
+This article will explain how using a VPN service makes you more secure and less visible online, and we’ll identify the best VPNs for developers by comparing leading services.

 You probably already realize how vulnerable you are on an open internet connection.
 But let me spell it out for you anyway.